pypa/packaging.python.org/source/tutorials/packaging-projects.rst

 Package>` for the package.
 These are archives that are uploaded to the Python Package Index and can be installed by :ref:`pip`.

-Make sure you have the latest versions of PyPA's ``build`` installed:
+Make sure you have the latest version of PyPA's ``build`` installed:

 .. tab:: Unix/macOS